-Of all the civilisations to settle Arles, the Romans had the largest influence on the city, expanding it into the major settlement we see today.
+Of all the civilizations to settle Arles, the Romans had the largest influence on the city, expanding it into the major settlement we see today.
 As a result, Arles is home to several Romanesque structures and monuments, all of which occupy a part of the city known as the Roman and Romanesque Monuments.

 First listed as a UNESCO World Heritage Site in 1981, Arles’ Roman and Romanesque Monuments collection features buildings from the 1st century BC, as well as newer structures from the 4th century.
-Highlights of the collection include the Arles Amphitheatre, the Roman theatre, the Baths of Constantine, and the Church of St. Trophime, all of which can be found within steps of one another in the heart of the city.
+Highlights of the collection include the Arles Amphitheater, the Roman theater, the Baths of Constantine, and the Church of St. Trophime, all of which can be found within steps of one another in the heart of the city.

 Fondation Vincent van Gogh

 Established by Yolande Clergue in 1983, the Fondation Vincent van Gogh is a non-profit art foundation dedicated to showcasing the art and legacy of Vincent van Gogh, specifically the works created or influenced by the city of Arles.

 Located steps from the banks of the Rhône, this contemporary art foundation serves as a space in which to exhibit the works of van Gogh, as well as celebrate his overarching artistic legacy.
 Alongside several original works by the artist himself, the center also features a range of exhibits contributed by artists who have been directly influenced by van Gogh, including renowned Irish painter, Francis Bacon.

 For fans of van Gogh, a visit to this fascinating center is an absolute must.